 - In June 2013, Washington made several changes to its state estate tax laws.
-Beginning in 2014, the $2 million estate tax exemption will be indexed for inflation annually; an estate tax deduction of up to $2.5 million will be available for certain family-owned business interests the values of which do not exceed $6 million; and the estate tax rates on the top four estate tax brackets will be increased.
+Beginning in 2014, the $2 million estate tax exemption was indexed for inflation annually; an estate tax deduction of up to $2.5 million was available for certain family-owned business interests the values of which do not exceed $6 million, and the estate tax rates on the top four estate tax brackets were increased.

 - In April 2014, New York made significant changes to its estate tax laws by increasing the state estate exemption from $1 million to $2.0625 million for deaths occurring on or after April 1, 2014, and before April 15, 2015.
 The exemption will then continue to increase on an annual basis until it matches the federal estate tax exemption in 2019.